robertdebock/ansible-role-libvirt/README.md

   gather_facts: yes

   tasks:
-    - name: see if qemu-kvm is installed
+    - name: see if qemu-io is installed
-      command: qemu-kvm -version
+      command: qemu-io --version
 ```

 Also see a [full explanation and example](https://robertdebock.nl/how-to-use-these-roles.html) on how to use these roles.